 Figure 1.
 Comparison of estimated passenger capacity with Transportation Security Administration checkpoints (weekly series).

-Key Results and Comparisons to other economic indicators
+Key Results

 In Figure 2 we compare the daily counts Total flights taken from the FlightRadar24 database with our defined series of Commercial passenger flights to demonstrate the usefulness of this distinction.
 The different pace of recovery of the two series reveals a higher reverting behavior in the case of Total flights, while that of Commercial passenger flights has remained subdued, with levels remaining stalled at a considerably lower level than before the outbreak of the pandemic.